tralves/100-days-of-code/log.md

 **Today's Progress**: Since yesterday I stayed up to 4am, today, I just read de Google Realtime API in preparation for future developments.

+### Day 13: Jan 17, 2017

+**Today's Progress**: I'm on vacations (sunny beach, coconut water, etc.)!
+Still, I found some time to develop the bitcoin-bargainer!

+The bitcoin-bargainer is a node service that monitors the bitcointoyou buy/sell prices in order to determine moments to buy/sell bitcoins.
+The idea was to take advantage of the rapid fluctuations in bitcoin value.
+The service will start with 0.1BTC and will sell it when it will make more money than the initial value.
+Then it will buy BTC, then sell, then buy, etc.

+### Day 14: Jan 18, 2017

+**Today's Progress**: Some improvements on the bitcoin-bargainer.
+Better logs, bug fixes.

+**Thoughts** Turns out that the btc price doesn't fluctuate that much...
+It never triggers pruchases/sales. :(

+### Day 15: Jan 25, 2017

+**Today's Progress**: Adapted the bitcoin bargainer to accept parameters determine the initial BTC value and choose whether to use trade BTC or Litecoin.

 <!---
 ### Day 1: June 27, Monday